 Show the financial section in the paper, look in a pamphlet, watch the news channel, or search online.
-"What does the zigzag of this line tell us about interest rates (or unemployment rates, stock market returns)?"
+"What does the zigzag of this line tell us about interest rates (or unemployment rates, stock market returns) over the last year (or whatever the time frame is that is graphed)?"